 Maybe we're not difficult to kill, maybe flesh is ephemeral, but bones persist no matter what, dig into the earth, petrify if they must, turning from white to indelible, tobacco juice amber.

 But soon she'll have to loosen it from its cup into scooped out earth, which is troubling.
-Imagine that incalculable change from a handful of potting soil, snug sustenance, to connectedness with the immense, terrifying world.
+Imagine such an incalculable change from a handful of potting soil, snug sustenance, to connectedness with the immense, terrifying world.

 She just can't believe it will survive the transition.
 If it were her, she'd be plucking off her own petals and chewing on them, dropping stunned leaves at her feet.
 She wouldn't take the risk, but stay right where she is, good for a few more flowers before she finally perished, root-bound and withered.